-As of September 30, 2013, the order backlog for our Photovoltaics segment totaled \$57.1 million, a 32% increase from \$43.3 million reported as of September 30, 2012.
-Order backlog is defined as purchase orders or supply agreements accepted by us with expected product delivery and/or services to be performed within the next twelve months.
+As of September 30, 2014, order backlog for our Photovoltaics segment totaled \$71.2 million, an increase of 25% from \$57.1 million reported as of September 30, 2013 primarily due to two customer orders.
+Order backlog is defined as purchase orders or supply agreements accepted by us and deferred revenue with expected product delivery and/or services to be performed within the next twelve months.
 From time to time, our customers may request that we delay shipment of certain orders and our order backlog could also be adversely affected if our customers unexpectedly cancel purchase orders that we have previously accepted.

 Product sales from our Fiber Optics segment are made pursuant to purchase orders, often with short lead times.
 These orders are subject to revision or cancellation and often are made without deposits.
 Fiber optics products typically ship within the same quarter in which a purchase order is received; therefore, our order backlog at any particular date is not necessarily indicative of actual revenue or the level of orders for any succeeding period.
-Therefore, we do not believe that order backlog is a reliable indicator of future fiber optics-related revenue.